gia-bartlett/pythonsparta/README.md

 Use the + character to add a variable to another variable To add a space between them, add a " " remember - + with numbers means add!

+###LISTS:
+Java - array
+Python - list
+To store data in a variable.
+Better than a string because you can add and take away.
+Better for managing data.
+Lists are ordered.
+Easier to add, remove etc.

+[Syntax]
+list[] =:
+lists are mutable - can be changed tuple() =: lists are immutable - they can't be edited once they've been created
+* if an error is made with a tuple it must be converted to a list and corrected dictionary{} - key:value: stores the data with key:value pairs age:14 name:"Hector" breed:dog